 It’s good to know when you’ll be back home, so you can start to organise the next stage of your bigger life.

-Following a vaginal birth, mothers can expect to stay for three to four nights, however this depends on your circumstances and needs.
+Following a vaginal birth, mothers can expect to stay for three nights, however this depends on your circumstances and needs.

 Once you’re approved to go home by your Obstetrician and your baby’s Paediatrician, we ask that you aim to discharge by 10am.